From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models

 We show more qualitative comparisons of our generated pseudo masks in Figure~\ref{fig:qualitative}.
 We can observe that our framework accurately locates objects of different sizes in both simple and complex scenarios.

 \paragraph{Hyper-parameters}

 We analyze the impact of different hyper-parameters and compare the quality of generated pseudo masks in Figure~\ref{fig:ablation}.
-The time step $t$ of the input noisy latent $z_t$ has little effect on the result.
-But the performance is better when employing coarse inner layers for $Cross$ layers, where the text condition is more relevant to the layout according to a recent study~\cite{differentlayer}.
+The time step $t$ of the input noisy latent $z_t$ has little effect on the result, while the performance is better when employing coarse inner layers for $Cross$ layers, where the text condition is more relevant to the layout according to a recent study~\cite{differentlayer}.
 On the contrary, higher $Self$ layers boost the performance more, since deeper layers tend to have a better understanding of appearance similarity.
 As for determining background regions, we have found a constant threshold less effective.
 We follow~\cite{CLIP-ES} with a minus-max-power mechanism where the background score per pixel is determined by threshold $\textbf{thr}$ and the $max$imum category attention value here.
 We compare different power exponents and square is the best.
-Lastly, due to the stochastic sampling process in the diffusion framework, we can easily ensemble segmentation masks generated from different noises.
-But the trade-off between time and performance should be considered.
-We sample once for ablation studies to save time, but for better performance, we sample more times to generate pseudo masks.
+Lastly, as sampling more times requires more time, the trade-off between time and performance should be considered.
+We sample once for ablation studies and COCO experiments to save time, while for VOC, we sample $10$ times for better performance.